kent-map/kent/19c/19c-edensor-littlewood.md

 John Edensor Littlewood, mathematician was born in Rochester on 9 June 1885.
 He lived with his parents Sylvia and Edward Thornton Littlewood at 4, Clevedon Terrace, Roebuck Lane.
 His father who had been Ninth Wrangler in the Mathematical Tripos at Cambridge three years earlier, was a mathematics master at Rochester Cathedral Grammar School.

 The family moved to Dover in 1887, where his father took up a post at Dover College.
 It was here that John's two brothers Martin and Leslie were born.
-His uncle Francis was at the college and his parents took in boarders, so home life would have been lively with babies and young boys.
+His parents took in boarders, so home life would have been lively with babies and young boys.
+His uncle Francis taught/attended Dover College in 1890 but tragically drowned (where) two years later.

 In 1891, John and his siblings went to live with their grandparents whilst their parents prepared for a move to Africa and in the following year the family moved to Wynberg in the Cape Colony.
 His father took up a post at the High School there, where he continued to teach until 1918.
 John spent the next eight years in Africa where he went to school and attended some lectures at Cape Town University, despite his very young age.

 At the age of 15, John returned to England to live with his uncle who was a master at St Paul's School in London, where he himself became a pupil.
 John thrived under the tutelage of mathematics master Francis Sowerby Macaulay and in 1903 he went up to Trinity College, Cambridge.
 In 1912, he published the first of a series of papers with G.H.
 Hardy, a collaboration which was to last 35 years.
 The two mathematicians published articles on on Diophantine analysis, divergent series summation, Fourier series, the Riemann zeta function and the distribution of primes.

-During the First World War, John served in the Royal Garrison Artillery working on ballistics.
+During the First World War, John served as a second lieutenant in the Royal Garrison Artillery working on ballistics.